 Weight gain: Only two pounds so far, which I think is probably due to all the food aversions and nausea with vomiting I’ve had.
 At this point with my first pregnancy (singleton) I had gained close to five pounds.
 I’ve created a weekly meal plan that lets me cook quick and simple family meals and easy snacks that I’m following.
 More about that here.

 Symptoms: From six to twelve weeks I had non-stop nausea with frequent vomiting.
 These 12 natural remedies for morning sickness helped, but didn’t completely take it away.
 As soon as I reached week twelve my nausea started to improve.
 I’m hoping it stays that way.
 I’ve also been really tired and super emotional.
 I’m not sure if this has to do with having all the IVF medicines (yep, IVF hormones continue beyond the positive pregnancy test) being adjusted every few weeks or if it’s due to the pregnancy its self, but I hope it gets better in second trimester.

 Cravings: I’ve been craving iced lemon water during the entire IVF process.
 I don’t really have food cravings, but I have found that fruits and carbs seem to help with the nausea, so I eat a ton of those.

 Genders: We will definitely be finding out the genders and doing a gender reveal on the blog. (update at 18 weeks: see the gender reveal post here!!!)

 Exercise: I’ve been getting tons of questions from co-workers and friends about how I’m staying fit.
 It’s way too much information to put here, but you can read about how I’m staying fit while pregnant here.
 Staying fit during pregnancy is super important to me, not just for my sake, but to help minimize the complications that often come with a twin pregnancy.
-Stay tuned for a full post on my fitness plan.
+Get my fit pregnancy plan here.

 Ultrasounds: I believe we’ve had ten ultrasounds.
 The infertility doctor did one once a week to measure growth and then any time I had a complication.
 We’ve also had an extensive ultrasound at the peri-natologist, whom we’re seeing since I’m having twins and had pre-term labor with E.